LotharMaerkle/alfext/README.md

 * FIX: Internet Explorer 11: Support SharePoint Online Edit with IE11 for 4.2eCE

+* FIX: Internet Explorer 11: IE11 Support for Flash Previewer detection

-* FIX: Internet Explorer 11: Allows to login to Share with IE 11 to 4.2cCE/4.2eCE
+* FIX: Internet Explorer 11: Allows to login to Share with IE11 to 4.2cCE/4.2eCE

 * DEPLOYMENT: Sharepoint protocol (SPP): simpler deployment for SPP Provides a custom jetty connector to allow proper protocol (http or https) delegation from a fronting reverse